 The 21st century has seen an ambush of bad news from different parts of the world, most of which were environment-related.
 Even though the society has become more aware of the environmental issues, it feels like there are still so many things to learn and know.
 This is the reason why people are thrilled with using wooden furnitures or wood furnishing.
-Wood, as they say, is great since this an excellent green solution for home furniture.
+Wood, as they say, is great since this an excellent green solution for home furniture and office furniture.

 There are so many reasons why wood is used to make furniture.
 Take a look at why wood is considered the most sustainable material for furniture pieces and why you might want to go for solid wood furnitures the next time you go shopping.

 1. It is a renewable material